 ASPIRE2025 was awarded the status of a University of Otago Research Theme in November 2011 and this has been renewed in 2016.

-The Centre for Bioengineering and Nanomedicine conducts cutting-edge research.
-It also gives postgraduate students and industry the opportunity to conduct bioengineering and nanomedicine research with world-class scientists.
+Our centre performs cutting-edge research and it also gives postgraduate students and industry the opportunity to conduct bioengineering and nanomedicine research with world-class scientists.

 The Centre for Health Systems facilitates and promotes research into health system improvement at the University of Otago, across local and national health systems, as well as internationally.